Here you'll find answers to your most commonly-asked questions relating to:

-Students are generally invited to apply to Freshman Science Honors, but again, any motivated and dedicated student majoring in natural science may apply.
+Students are generally invited to apply to Freshman Science Honors, but any motivated and dedicated student with a declared major in a natural science may apply.
 Applications are made available in the spring, after students have been admitted to USC.
 For more information relating to Freshman Science Honors, click here.

 What are “Departmental Honors?”

-Some tests, with scores of 4 or 5, will satisfy Core requirements, while others will satisfy foreign language requirements or specific course requirements in certain majors.
-For detailed, up-to-date information regarding AP credit articulation, please visit the articulation website and read our official AP policy.
-That website can be found here.
+USC awards 4 units of elective credit for most AP examinations with a score of 4 or 5.
+Some tests will satisfy Core requirements, while others will satisfy foreign language requirements or specific course requirements in certain majors.
+For detailed, up-to-date information regarding AP credit articulation, please visit the articulation website and read our official AP policy by clicking here.

 Elective credit is awarded by the Articulation Office upon receipt of official IB scores.
 In addition, a number of IB exams may fulfill USC subject requirements.
 Click here for information on USC credit for specific IB courses.

-AP and IB Articulation is pretty complicated--will somebody help me figure it out?
+AP and IB Articulation is pretty complicated — will somebody help me figure it out?

 How do I commit to USC?

-All you have to do is log into your USConnect account and submit your enrollment deposit.
+Visit you.usc.edu and submit your enrollment deposit.
 About 7-10 days after receiving your deposit, USC will send you information regarding Orientation, and you will be able to begin planning for your first semester at the University of Southern California.